ivanmolto/dist-gas-optimization/README.md

-# REDUCE GAS USAGE OF DISTRIBUTE SMART CONTRACT
+# REDUCE GAS USAGE OF DISTRIBUTE SC

 The goal of this analysis and the code refactoring of the smart contract `Distribute.sol` is a reduction of the gas usage (gas optimization) and eliminate some security flaws.